Skip to main content

 Mint

 Users can mint stCORE using CORE.
-At any given time in a day (UTC), they can mint stCORE at the same conversion ratio.
-E.g. if the conversion ratio is 1:1.1, then users can mint 100 stCORE using 110 CORE.
+At any given time during the day (UTC), the conversion ratio remains fixed.
+For example, if the ratio is 1:1.1, users can mint 100 stCORE using 110 CORE.

 Redeem

-The system is designed in such a way that users can always redeem whatever amount of stCORE token they have.
-E.g. if the conversion ratio is 1:1.1, then users can redeem 100 stCORE to get 110 CORE back.
+Users can redeem any amount of stCORE they hold.
+For example, if the conversion ratio is 1:1.1, users can redeem 100 stCORE to receive 110 CORE.

 note

-There is a redemption period which by default is 7 days.
-Once users request redemption from the system, it gets 7 days for them to withdraw the CORE tokens to their wallet.
+There is a redemption period of 7 days.
+Once users initiate a redemption, they must wait 7 days before withdrawing the CORE tokens to their wallet.

 Implementations